-Suppliers must notify Selfridges in writing of any actual or suspected material breaches of these Ethical Trade Requirements within a maximum of 14 business days of becoming aware.
-This notification must include details of the instance, and actions proposed or taken to resolve.
+Suppliers must notify one of our businesses, (Brown Thomas Arnotts, Selfridges or de Bijenkorf,) in writing of any actual or suspected breaches of these Ethical Trade Requirements within a maximum of 14 business days of becoming aware.
+This notification must include details of the instance, and actions proposed or taken to resolve

-Additionally, if anyone working in our supply chains has a concern our Ethical Trade Requirements are not being upheld they can confidentially and anonymously make a report via our Speak Up Helpline.
+Additionally, if anyone working in our supply chains has a concern our Ethical Trade Requirements are not being upheld, they can confidentially and anonymously make a report via our Speak Up Helpline.
 This whistleblowing and support line can be accessed 24 hours a day, all year, by anyone who works for or with us, including anyone working in our supply chains.
 To raise concerns about actual or suspected breaches of our Ethical Trade Requirements please contact:

-United Kingdom phone: 0808 234 7287
+- United Kingdom phone: 0808 234 7287

-- Republic of Ireland phone: 1 800 552 072
+Republic of Ireland phone: 1 800 552 072